fanliao/go-concurrentMap/README.md

 ## Performance

 Below are the parameters and CPU of benchmark testing:

-Xeon E3-1230V3 3.30GHZ
+Xeon E3-1230V3 3.30GHZ, Win7 64 OS

 Max number of procs is 8，number of goroutines is 9，every goroutines will put or get 100,000 key-value pairs.

 I used LockMap to compare the performance, it is a implement that uses the RWMutex to synchronize.
 The below are the test results: